 - Per Wisconsin statute, when the current support order ends, the full amount of the current support order will continue to be paid and applied to the arrears until the arrears and any associated unpaid court costs and fees are paid in full.

-- Months before the youngest child’s 18th birthday, a letter is system-generated and sent to both parents at the last address on record informing both parents that the child is turning 18 and contact must be made with the Child Support Agency to confirm the child’s attendance in high school.
-If no contact is made from either parent, the order ends with the child’s 18th birthday and payments received after that are applied to any unpaid past child support and unpaid court costs and fees.
-If the Child Support Agency receives a letter on the school’s letterhead confirming that the child is enrolled and pursuing an accredited course of instruction leading to a high school diploma, the order will end on the date that is stated on the letter that the course work was completed or on the date of graduation that is stated on the letter.
-If the graduation date extends beyond the child’s 19th birthday, child support will end on the child’s 19th birthday.
-This will stop the account from charging the monthly charge.
+Months before the youngest child’s 18th birthday, a letter is system-generated and sent to both parents at the last address on record informing both parents that the child is turning 18 and contact must be made with the Child Support Agency to confirm the child’s attendance in high school.
+If no contact is made from either parent, the order ends at the end of the month of the child’s 18th birthday and payments received after that are applied to any unpaid past child support and unpaid court costs and fees.
+If the Child Support Agency receives a letter on the school’s letterhead confirming that the child is enrolled and pursuing an accredited course of instruction leading to a high school diploma, the order will end at the end of the month on the date that is stated on the letter that the course work was completed or at the end of the month of the date of graduation that is stated on the letter.
+If the graduation date extends beyond the child’s 19th birthday, child support will end at the end of the month of the child’s 19th birthday.
 However, payments will not be stopped until all unpaid past child support and unpaid court costs and fees are paid in full per Wisconsin statute.

 - Yes.
 You may employ a private attorney, a private investigator, and/or a private collection agency to establish and enforce your child support order.
 You should inform your child support agency if you do so.
 All payments must still go through the Wisconsin Support Collections Trust Fund.
 You, not the other parent, are responsible for all fees the collection agency charges.
 The federal Office of Child Support Enforcement reports that, “private collection agency fees rates generally range from 25% to 33%.
 Depending on the contract, a private collection agency may collect fees on any amounts received, even if the money was collected as a result of the work of the state child support program or if the private collection agency received the money as current, rather than past-due support.”